All about the Myanmar FLEGT process

-In 2019, Myanmar’s timber exports to the EU were worth about EUR 45 million, an increase compared to EUR 32 million in 2017 but a sharp fall compared to EUR 66 million in 2007.
 The forestry sector accounted for approximately 0.1% towards Myanmar’s GDP and 5% to its state revenues during the fiscal year 2017/18.

 Forests are the responsibility of the Ministry of Natural Resources and Environmental Conservation (MONREC).
 The State-owned Myanma Timber Enterprise (MTE) is responsible for the harvesting, processing and sale of commercial timber.
 Private forest plantations were allowed to be established in 2006 under long-term land leases with the State but they are not yet a source of timber for export.

 The Government of Myanmar committed to improve the governance of its forest sector and started to engage with FLEGT in 2015.
 In November 2018, the national Multi-Stakeholder Group was formally established to represent the interests of all forest sector stakeholders in guiding future activities related to FLEGT in Myanmar.
 The Multi-Stakeholder Group has representatives from civil society organisations, the Government and the private sector.
 There are also multi-stakeholder groups in states and regions to ensure that local perspectives are taken into account.